Congratulations 2026-2027 Board of Governors!

 h.
 Most current Board of Governor’s roster with contact information.

 i.
-Refer to positions in ARTICLE 3 Sections 1 & 2 for required individualized records.
+Refer to positions in ARTICLE III of the MSC By-Laws for required individualized records.

 ARTICLE XI.
 AMENDMENTS AND ADOPTIONS